Getting started with Bevy

 This example does multiple things:

-• initializes the plugin and starts a new session when the game is opened.
+• Initializes the plugin and starts a new session when the game is opened.

 • Every two seconds an event will be queued with a counter value.